rockawayx-labs/intro-agoric-smart-contracts/README.md

 Synopsis: In the `contract-0` directory, we focus on test driven development (there is no contract to build) to learn about issuers, amounts, brands, mints, payments and purses.
 These are the Lego blocks for creating, describing and transferring value.

-How to start:
+How to start, run the following commands:
 - `cd contract-0`
+- `yarn`
-- `npx ava test/test-contract.js -w`
+- `yarn ava test/test-contract.js -w`

-Do this either inside the terminal.
+Do this either inside your system terminal or inside your visual code terminal.

 ## contract-1